nghttp2/nghttp2/README.rst

   NPN offer ``h2-13``, ``spdy/3.1`` and ``http/1.1``.
   ALPN is currently disabled.

+  This endpoint requires TLSv1.2 and DHE or EDCHE with GCM cipher suite for HTTP/2 connection.

 * http://nghttp2.org/ (Upgrade / Direct)

   ``h2c-13`` and ``http/1.1``.
 We configured this server to send